 There’s nothing quite like strolling through the halls of a majestic museum, you can fly through time, immerse yourself in imagination, or learn a little more about the world in just a few hours.
-It’s a lot more entertaining than staying home and completing your to do list like vacuuming or vancouver gutter cleaning.
+It’s a lot more entertaining than staying home and completing your to-do list like vacuuming, caulking, snow removal, or gutter cleaning.
 Here are the 10 best museums in Canada that you might want to visit:

 This museum displays the natural and human history of British Columbia.
 The museum strives to not only display its collection of artifacts and items but to immerse them (and you) in a realistic setting.

 Located on the ancestral land of Musqueam, the museum aims to illustrate these First Nations hosts’ incredible history and traditions.
 In the museum’s galleries, over 10,000 culturally valuable things from around the world are on display